RedhawkSDR/redhawksdr.github.io/content/manual/ide/editors-and-views/waveform-editor.md

 ![Waveform Editor](../../images/sadDiagram.png)

  To open the Waveform Editor, double-click a SAD file from the Project Explorer View.
 It presents all the content that can be found within the `sad.xml` file in an editing environment designed for ease of use.
-The Waveform Editor contains an **Overview**, **Properties**, **Diagram**, and a raw XML tab, which contains the SAD file content.
+The Waveform Editor contains an **Overview**, **Properties**, **Components**, **Diagram**, and a raw XML tab, which contains the SAD file content.

 ### Overview Tab